wxWidgets/website/docs/index.md

 All manuals are available online, including [older versions][1].
 Please see the [downloads][2] page for offline copies.
-The latest development version of the manual (SVN trunk) is also available, built nightly.
+The latest development version of the manual is also available, built nightly.

 [1]: http://docs.wxwidgets.org/
 [2]: /downloads/